Eirmas/IDATA2001-G7/README.md

 # Application
 Todo list

-## Install maven
+## Install Maven dependencies

 To run the project, you need maven installed.
-First install the dependencies with following command:
+Start by install the dependencies with following command:

 ```
 mvn install